andrewdalpino/DataLoader-PHP/README.md

 ]);
 ```

-In this example, whenever the *author* field on a Post object is requested in a GraphQL query, the data loader will batch the user entity supporting that data, and then wait until the Deferred callback is executed once the query has been fully parsed to fetch the data.
-It is clearer to see how we avoid any N+1 problems by employing this mechanism when selecting multiple posts with their author.
+In this example, whenever the *author* field on a Post object is requested in a GraphQL query, the data loader will batch the user entity supporting that data, and then wait until the query has been fully parsed to fetch the data via the Deferred callback.
+It is clearer to see how we avoid any N+1 problems by employing this mechanism when querying multiple posts with their author.

 ### Loading entities from outside of the batch function
 Sometimes, the batch function is not always the most efficient route to accessing a particular dataset.
 Other circumstances, such as non-primary key lookups, it's just not possible.